A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 In numismatics

-Commemorative coin of the Bank of Russia dedicated to the 200th anniversary of the birth of A. S. Griboyedov.
+Commemorative coin of the Bank of Russia, dedicated to the 200th anniversary of the birth of A. S. Griboyedov.
 2 rubles, silver, 1995

 Addresses in St. Petersburg

-• 11.1816 - 08.1818 - profitable house of I. Valkh - Embankment of the Catherine Canal, 104;
+• 11.1816 - 08.1818 - apartment building of I. Valkh - embankment of the Catherine Canal, 104;

 • 01.06. - 07.1824 - hotel "Demut" - embankment of the Moika River, 40;

-• 08. - 11.1824 - the apartment of A. I. Odoevsky in the apartment building of Pogodin - Torgovaya Street, 5;
+• 08. - 11.1824 - apartment of A.I.
+Odoevsky in the Pogodin apartment building - Torgovaya Street, 5;

-• 11.1824 - 01.1825 - P. N. Chebyshev's apartment in Usov's tenement house - Nikolaevskaya embankment, 13;
+• 11.1824 - 01.1825 - P. N. Chebyshev’s apartment in the Usov apartment building - Nikolaevskaya embankment, 13;

-• 01. - 09.1825 - A. I. Odoevsky's apartment in Bulatov's apartment building - St. Isaac's Square, 7;
+• 01. - 09.1825 - apartment of A.I.
+Odoevsky in the Bulatov apartment building - St. Isaac's Square, 7;

-• 06.1826 - A. A. Zhandr's apartment in Yegerman's house - embankment of the Moika River, 82;
+• 06.1826 - apartment of A. A. Zhandre in the Egerman house - embankment of the Moika River, 82;

 • 03. - 05.1828 - hotel "Demut" - embankment of the Moika River, 40;

-• 05. - 06.06.1828 - the house of A. I. Kosikovsky - Nevsky Prospekt, 15.
+• 05. - 06.06.1828 - house of A.I.
+Kosikovsky - Nevsky Prospekt, 15.

 Awards

-• Order of St. Anna II degree with diamond signs (March 14, 1828)
+• Order of St. Anne, 2nd class with diamond insignia (14 March 1828)

-• Order of the Lion and the Sun, 1st class (Persia, 1829)
+• Order of the Lion and Sun, 1st class (Persia, 1829)

-• Order of the Lion and the Sun II degree (Persia, 1819)
+• Order of the Lion and Sun, 2nd class (Persia, 1819)

 At the beginning of 1816, having retired, he settled in St. Petersburg and entered the service of the Collegium of Foreign Affairs.